naturalis/galaxy-pipeline-hybseq/tools/hybpiper_galaxy/README.md

 ) > /dev/null 2>&1
 ```
 In the current script, this prevents the issue from happening, the downside to this is that error messages are essentially lost.
-Instead of writing to /dev/null one could write this all to a text file where the error messages could be readt.
+Instead of writing to /dev/null one could write this all to a text file where the error messages could be read.
+* There are some functions that are fully functional, but due to time constraints could not be implemented.
+These functions can be found in the repository over here: ### Hybpiper Galaxy Tool [Link](https://github.com/naturalis/galaxy-pipeline-hybseq/tree/main/tools/development_code/ "Unimplemented functions") in the unimplemented_functions.py file.